joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 Availability: Plugin socket only.

-Marks a square on the board for the specified player.
+Marks a space on the board for the specified player.
 Identical to `board_mark` but with the added `player` argument, which should have a string matching the player whose name to mark.